 On March 17, 2011, the Company granted incentive stock options to the directors and officers of the Company to purchase an aggregate of 3,700,000 common shares subject to regulatory and shareholder approval.
 The options are exercisable at a price of \$0.20 per common share and expire five years from the date of the grant.
-3,000,000 stock options vest immediately and 700,000 options vest in two equal installments with 50% (350,000) vesting immediately and the remainder vesting (350,000) vesting on the first anniversary of their date of grant.
+3,000,000 stock options vested immediately and 700,000 options vested in two equal installments with 50% (350,000) vesting immediately and the remainder (350,000) vesting on the first anniversary of their date of grant.
+Stock-based compensation expense of \$71,188 was recognized during the year for the options that vested during the year [2011-\$305,090].
+The fair value of the options was estimated using a Black-Scholes pricing model with the following assumptions:

 Risk free interest rate 2.0%

 Expected life in years 5 year

 Expected volatility 70.0%

 Dividends per share 0.0%

-Forfeiture rate 0.0%